Analytical expression for the convolution of a Fano line profile with a Gaussian: Introduction

-is a reduced energy, $\Delta_L$ is the natural (Lorentzian) line width, and $q$ is the asymmetry parameter.
-The latter can be calculated theoretically from the transition matrix elements of the interfering resonant and nonresonant ionization channels.

-As an example Fig.~1 shows the photoionization cross section of Be-like B$^+$ ions in the photon energy range 26.5--31.2~eV which was measured at a synchrotron radiation source \cite{Schippers2003b}.
-The resonances are associated with dipole allowed double photoexcitation of the $1s^2\,2s^2\;^1S$ ground state to $1s^2\,2p\,ns\;^1P$ and $1s^2\,2p\,nd\;^1P$ states and subsequent autoionization.
-The principal quantum number $n$ depends on the photon energy.
-For $n\to \infty$ both Rydberg series converge towards the series limit at about 31.15~eV.

-Clearly the individual resonance line shapes are strongly asymmetric.
-For the extraction of the resonance parameters $\sigma_1$, $E_\mathrm{res}$, $\Delta_L$ and $q$ from the experimental data the resonance lines can be fitted by a Fano profile.
+For the extraction of the resonance parameters $\sigma_1$, $E_\mathrm{res}$, $\Delta_L$ and $q$ from the experimental data, the measured resonance lines can be fitted by a Fano profile.
 In such fits the experimental photon energy distribution (window function) has to be taken into account.
 In many cases the experimental window function can be represented as a Gaussian where the Gaussian full width at half maximum (FWHM) corresponds to the experimental energy spread.
-Thus, for a fit to the experimental data the Fano profile has to be convoluted with a Gaussian.
+Thus, for a fit to the experimental data the Fano profile has to be convolved with a Gaussian.

 The situation is similar to emission spectroscopy of hot gases where Doppler broadening results in Voigt line profiles, i.e., the convolution of a Lorentzian with a Gaussian.
-It is well known (see, e.g., \cite{Humlicek1979,Wells1999a,Schreier2011,Zaghloul2012}) that the Voigt profile can be calculated efficiently from the complex error function \cite{Abramowitz1964} (also known as the Faddeeva function).

-It is much less known that also the convolution of a Fano profile with a Gaussian can be represented by the complex error function.
-A corresponding rater simple formula has already been given in the appendix of a previous publication \cite{Schippers2002a}.
-The formula allows for a fast and accurate evaluation of the convolution in peak fitting routines.
-Here its derivation is presented.

-It is noted that a different, more complex formula has been published earlier without its derivation \cite{Fang1998}.
-It seems, that this formula has not received much attention since even in more recent work the convolution of a Fano profile with a Gaussian has only been treated approximately or by numerical integration (see, e.g., \cite{Teodorescu1997,Liu2003}).
+It is well known (see, e.g., \cite{Humlicek1979,Wells1999a,Schreier2011,Zaghloul2011}) that the Voigt profile can be calculated efficiently from the Faddeeva function \cite{Abramowitz1964, cerf} (a scaled complex error function).
+Here, it is shown that also the convolution of a Fano profile with a Gaussian can be represented by the Faddeeva function.
+The resulting formula allows for a fast and accurate evaluation of the convolution, e.g., in peak fitting routines.
+It is mentioned that a different, more complex formula has been published earlier without its derivation \cite{Fang1998}.
+It seems, that this formula has not received much attention since even in more recent work the convolution of a Fano profile with a Gaussian has only been treated approximately or by numerical integration \cite{Teodorescu1997,Liu2003}.